IDCI-Consulting/NotificationBundle/Resources/doc/api/notification/post_notifications.md

 | twitter        | true     |         |              | Twitter data

 ### source_name
-To associate a source name with the notifications
-The source name parameter is optional.
+To associate a source name with the notifications, the source name parameter is optional.
-Automaticaly add the source IP: "[ip] - source_name".
+Automaticaly add the source IP: `"[ip] - source_name"`.
-By default sets the notification client IP address in this field.

 ### email
 ...